Peach State Classic

 FW/K

--I have not judged a lot of T-USFG/FW debates, so I am not sure how idiosyncratic my approach of them is compared to common community practices.
+-I have not judged many T-USFG/FW debates, so I am not sure how idiosyncratic my approach of them is compared to common community practices.
 However, all else being equal, I have yet to see a convincing argument for why the affirmative should not have to defend a topical plan.

 For Pre- (and Post-) round